 At a certain point, you’ll realize that doing everything manually is eating into your working hours and your bottom line.

 There’s a lot to juggle when you’re on your own.
-How do taxes work, for example?
+What about taxes, invoicing, time tracking and time management, billable hours, and productivity tools for example?
 How do you find clients and get them to pay you money?
+Can you just use PayPal or do you need something more specialized like Stripe for credit card payments and a dedicated freelance business bank account?
 How do you streamline your boring admin tasks so you can get back to work, already?

 The list goes on.